This section goes into greater detail on how to build and reuse the components of Hue.

 ./build/env/bin/hue runserver

-If you are changing Javascript or CSS files, also start:
+If you are changing JavaScript or CSS files, also start:

 npm run dev

-Open the hue.ini
+Open the desktop/conf/pseudo-distributed.ini

-file in a text editor.
 Directly below the [[database]]

 host=localhost